State of Swift 2026

 Context: Swift 6.2's official WebAssembly support positions Swift to compete with AssemblyScript (TypeScript-like syntax), Rust (current performance leader), and Go (TinyGo for small binaries).
 Continued toolchain improvements will enable use cases including browser applications, edge computing (potential deployment on platforms with WASI support like Cloudflare Workers and Fastly Compute), and plugin systems (Wasm-based extensibility).

 Action: Prototype Swift for WebAssembly in edge computing scenarios.
-Evaluate for browser-based applications where Swift's type safety and performance outweigh JavaScript's ecosystem advantages.
-Monitor toolchain improvements for production readiness.
+Review for browser-based applications where Swift's type safety and performance outweigh JavaScript's ecosystem advantages.
+Track toolchain improvements for production readiness.

 7. SwiftUI Performance and Hybrid Architectures